hluk/copyq-docs/source-code-overview.rst

 Script <https://doc.qt.io/qt-5/qtscript-index.html>`__ (mostly same syntax and functions as JavaScript).

-API is described in
+API is described in :ref:`scripting-api`.
-`src/scriptable/README.md <https://github.com/hluk/CopyQ/blob/master/src/scriptable/README.md>`__.

 A script can be started by passing arguments to ``copyq``.
 This tells the server (main GUI application) to run the script.